IsThatFearny/quartz/content/Medieval Worlds - Semester 1/Medieval Worlds Essay.md

 [^11]: Ibn Battutah, <i>Rihla</i>
 [^12]: Usama ibn Munqidh, <i>The Book of Contemplation.
 Islam and the Crusades</i>, trans.
 Paul M. Cobb (London: Penguin, 2008).
 [^13]: Martin, “Geography in the Middle Ages.”
 [^14]: Peter Jackson, “Christians, Barbarians and Monsters: The European Discovery of the World Beyond Islam,” in <i>The Medieval World</i>, ed.
-Peter Linehan, Janet L. Nelson, and Marios Costambeys (London: Routledge, 2001), <a href="http://ebookcentral.proquest.com/lib/ed/detail.action?docID=1396886">http://ebookcentral.proquest.com/lib/ed/detail.action?docID=1396886</a>.
+Peter Linehan, Janet L. Nelson, and Marios Costambeys (London: Routledge, 2001), https://doi.org/10.4324/9781315102511-6.
 [^15]: Legassie, “Travail and Authority in the Forgotten Age of Discovery.”
 [^16]: Marianne O’Doherty, “Classical Traditions of India and Medieval Transformations,” in <i>The Indies and the Medieval West.
-Thought, Report, Imagination</i> (Turnhout: Brepols Publishers, 2013), 13–51.
+Thought, Report, Imagination</i> (Turnhout: Brepols Publishers, 2013), 13–51, https://doi.org/10.1484/m.mv-eb.4.00018.
 [^17]: Legassie, “Travail and Authority in the Forgotten Age of Discovery.”